-In breaking down the St. Luke's Monroe service area by race, we can see that most individuals identify as White, constituting 77.06% of the service area (Figure 7).
-The second largest population identify as Black, representing 14.39% of the population.
-About 2.06% identify as Asian, 0.32% as Native American or Alaskan Native, 0.06% as Native Hawaiian or Pacific Islander, 3.03% as some other race, and 3.09% as multiple races5.
-Our 2019 community health survey found a slightly different pattern in its respondents when broken down by race.
-As seen in Figure 8, 88.9% of respondents identified as White and 7.9% identified as Black.
-According to the same figure, 3.2% of respondents identified their race as Other.
-Key informants noted diversity to be an issue in the Monroe region, observing that "there are very few African-American or Hispanic individuals in leadership roles, on local boards or in teaching positions at schools, which creates a barrier to a sense of community."
+In breaking down the St. Luke's Miners service area by race, we can see that most individuals identify as White, constituting 95.94% of the service area (Figure 7), making it the least diverse out of all St. Luke's service areas.
+The second largest population identify as Black, representing 1.56% of the population.
+About 0.35% identify as Asian, 0.19% as Native American or Alaskan Native, 0.04% as Native Hawaiian or Pacific Islander, 0.81% as some other race, and 1.12% as multiple races5.
+Our 2019 community health survey found a similar pattern in its respondents when broken down by race.
+As seen in Figure 8, 97.8% of respondents identified as White and 1.1% identified as Black.
+According to the same figure, 1.1% of respondents identified their race as Asian.